Mary's Meals: History

 SIR began in 1992 during the Bosnian War, when brothers Magnus MacFarlane-Barrow, OBE, FRSGS, and Fergus MacFarlane-Barrow organised a local appeal for blankets and food.
-They filled a Jeep with aid and delivered their cargo to Medjugorje in Bosnia-Herzegovina.
-They returned to Scotland expecting to resume work as fish farmers in Argyll, but in their absence their parents' shed had been filled with yet more donations, resulting in eventually driving from Scotland to Bosnia a total of 23 times to deliver supplies.
+They filled a Jeep with aid and delivered their cargo to Medjugorje in Bosnia and Herzegovina.
+They returned to Scotland expecting to resume work as fish farmers in Argyll, but in their absence, their parents' shed had been filled with yet more donations, resulting in eventually driving from Scotland to Bosnia a total of 23 times to deliver supplies.

 Magnus took a 'gap year' and has never gone back to his old job.
 The project was registered as a charity, then named as Scottish International Relief.

 During a trip to Malawi in 2002, Magnus decided to attract girls and boys to school by providing meals.
-From feeding 200 children in southern Malawi in 2002, Mary's Meals now works with communities in 12 different countries around the world, providing a meal for more than a million of children every school day.
+From feeding 200 children in southern Malawi in 2002, Mary's Meals now works with communities in 17 different countries around the world, providing meals for more than 3 million children every school day.

+In 2023, Mary's Meals was awarded the Premio Princesa de Asturias de la Concordia.

 Magnus MacFarlane-Barrow

 In 2010, Magnus was praised as a CNN Hero for his role in founding and running Mary's Meals.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2011 New Year Honours.
 In April 2015, he was named one of Time magazine's 100 most influential people in the world.
 Magnus' book, The Shed That Fed A Million Children, reached the UK's prestigious Times and Sunday Times best-seller list immediately after its release.
-Magnus has also received honorary degrees from the University of Hull, Glasgow Caledonian University, the University of Stirling and the University of Edinburgh.
+Magnus has also received honorary degrees from the University of Hull, Glasgow Caledonian University, the University of Stirling, and the University of Strathclyde.

 Magnus has given many public talks to audiences large and small, including delivering the key note address at the World Food Prize in 2013.
 He has also spoken at youth festivals and Christian conferences and other speaker events geared at a variety of audiences including entrepreneurs, food industry experts and educators.

-Magnus was awarded the Human Dignity Award in 2014, by the speaker of the Dail(Irish Parliament) on behalf of the Oireachtas (Irish Parliament) Human Dignity Group, in recognition for his contribution to human rights and dignity.
+Magnus was awarded the Human Dignity Award in 2014, by the speaker of the Dail (Irish Parliament) on behalf of the Oireachtas (Irish Parliament) Human Dignity Group, in recognition for his contribution to human rights and dignity.

 Soon after, Magnus met Julie, a nurse, who volunteered to help him deliver emergency aid.
 Julie became committed to the charity, and its founder too.
 The couple married and now have seven children together.